hteumeuleu/caniemail/_posts/2024-01-29-new-outlook-macos.md

 date: 2024-01-29
 ---

 The new Outlook on macOS is here.
-Microsoft has been teasing new versions of Outlook under the codename “One” for a few years now.
-And while both Windows and macOS versions have been available in beta for quite some time now, the new version on macOS has been enabled by default.
+Microsoft has been teasing new versions of Outlook under the codename “One” [for a few years](https://www.theverge.com/2021/1/4/22213300/microsoft-one-outlook-app-windows-10-mail-app-calendar-replacement).
+And while both Windows and macOS versions have been available in beta for quite some time[<a href="#post-cite-note-1">1</a>], the new version on macOS is now enabled by default.
+One of the biggest goal of Outlook “One” is to unify its support with Outlook.com (desktop webmail) and the Outlook mobile apps (on iOS and Android).
+While this is an excellent news for Outlook on Windows, finally moving away from Word as a rendering engine, this comes at a big cost for Outlook on macOS.

-Out of the 272 HTML and CSS features tested, the new Outlook on macOS <b>supports 162 features</b> (from previously 236).
-In our [Email Client Support Scoreboard](https://www.caniemail.com/scoreboard/), the new Outlook on macOS is falling from the 3rd position to the <b>23rd position</b>.
+Out of the 272 HTML and CSS features tested on Can I email, the new Outlook on macOS <b>supports 162 features</b> (from previously 236).
+In our [Email Client Support Scoreboard](https://www.caniemail.com/scoreboard/), the new Outlook on macOS falls from the 3rd position to the <b>23rd position</b>.

 The new Outlook loses support for a lot of advanced CSS properties, like `animation`, `@font-face`, and `linear-gradient()`.
 It also loses support for CSS pseudo-classes either completely (`:not()`, `:nth-child`, …) or partially (`:hover`, `:checked`, …), now working only on type selectors.
-(So `a:hover` works but not `.link:hover`.)
-It also loses a lot of modern HTML support, like HTML5 semantics (`<header>`, `<footer>`, `<main>`, …), responsive images with `<picture>` and `srcset`.
+(So `a:hover` works, but not `.link:hover`.)
+It also loses a lot of modern HTML support, like HTML5 semantics (`<header>`, `<footer>`, `<main>`, …) or responsive images with `<picture>` and `srcset`.

 Here’s a full comparison of all the differences in support between the old Outlook on macOS versus the new Outlook on macOS.